 But let’s just say she was the same after day one, the same after day two, the same after day three, and she is not calling.
 This means she is actually worse.
-So statistically, likely the rate of her not calling is greater than her calling.
+Statistically, the rate of her not calling is greater than her calling.
 And the old role of medicine is, “No news is good, it is like they are not calling so they must be fine” – but there’s an assumption there that no news is good news but the truth is no news is just no news.
 Because news is data, right?
-So saying ‘no data’ is a ‘good data’ is a fallacy.
+But saying ‘no data’ is a ‘good data’ is a fallacy.

 So I decided to create an empathy code at that moment.
-I opened up an excel spreadsheet, and if I was really concerned about you, I’d call you every day and ask you if you were the same, better, or worse than the day before.
+I opened up an Excel spreadsheet, and if I was really concerned about you, I’d call you every day and ask you if you were the same, better, or worse than the day before.
 And I would score better as plus one, worse as minus one, and same as negative half.

-And so eventually I hired a programmer, and then the patient could get an email, saying “Dr Shlain wants to check in with you today,” which no patients ever really had received before, from any doctor.
+And eventually I hired a programmer, and then the patient could get an email, saying “Dr Shlain wants to check in with you today,” which no patients ever really had received before, from any doctor.

 And it continued, “How are you doing today?”